If you have other questions, please call (202)885-7311, email email@example.com, or stop by the office in MGC 273.

 - Complete a DCPS fingerprint screening and background check

-If you are interested in DC Reads and are eligible to be a tutor, apply through the AU EngageNet portal.
-After completing the application, call us at (202) 885-7378 or stop by the Center for Community Engagement and Service to schedule an interview.
+If you are interested in DC Reads and are eligible to be an Education Advocate, apply through the DC Reads GivePulse page.
+Our office will contact you to schedule an interview.

 Training sessions focus on the following areas:

-- Your role and responsibilities as a DC Reads tutor
+- DC Reads 101: Role and responsibilities as a DC Reads Education Advocate

-Tutoring over the summer is an opportunity currently available to federal work study eligible students only.
+Tutoring over the summer is currently only available to students with a summer federal work study award.
 Programs are 6-8 weeks long, and work weeks are generally 9 am-5 pm.
 Contact firstname.lastname@example.org for more information.